clementroume/HolbertonCurriculum/FullStack/README.md

 Key projects in this curriculum cover the following topics:

 - **Web Development**: Creating webpages using HTML and CSS, including advanced concepts.
-- **Web Front-End**: Utilizing tools and techniques to enhance the front-end development process, including developer tools and Sass.
+- **Web Front-End**: Utilizing tools and techniques to enhance the front-end development process, including developer tools, Sass, and responsive design.
 - **Markdown to HTML**: Converting Markdown syntax into HTML using Python, providing experience with file handling and text processing.

 Each section includes progressively challenging tasks to reinforce theoretical concepts through practical application.